rexdex/recompiler/readme.md

 };
 ```

-All the PowerPC instructions are rewritten as a heavily templatized and inlined C++ functions:
+All the PowerPC instructions are rewritten as heavily templatized and inlined C++ functions:

 ```c++
 // addic - add immediate with the update of the carry flag